JimDesu/basis-lang/spec.md

 3. **Captured-and-traveling state.** A value (such as a fexpr or a lambda) carries with it references to slots in some frame, established at the moment the value was constructed.
 When the value is later invoked, those references are part of the value's identity.
 The provision was made at construction time, not at invocation time.
 This is the language's closure mechanism (§8).

 Absence of any of these means absence of reach.
-A frame six levels above the current one is on the call stack, but if no explicit provision chain reaches up to it, its slots are unreachable from the current command.
+A frame six levels above the current one is on the call stack, but if no explicit provision chain reaches up to it, its slots are not reached by the current command.
 There is no mechanism by which a command can opt into reaching state that was not provisioned for it.

 The two principles compose.
 The first restricts what a command can do *implicitly*; the second restricts what a command can *reach*.
 Together they make signature-as-documentation work: a command's signature names everything the command can affect, and the marks plus block structure describe everything that can happen control-flow-wise.